Last updated: 2026-05-30 — Data: NCES 2024–2025

 About the District's Future

-11. Are there any planned boundary changes or school closures in the next few years?
+11. Are there any planned boundary changes, school consolidations, or closures in the next 2–3 years?

-12. What is the district's enrollment trend?
-Is enrollment growing or declining?
+12. What is the district's enrollment trend over the past five years?